El-magnificoxxii/Azure-Refresher/azure-webserver-windows/README.md

 ```

 ---
-### 📌 Summary
+## 📌 Summary for Phase 1

 - VM hosts two websites on ports `80` and `8080`
-- IIS used for configuration
+- IIS used for configuration and managing web application
 - NSG and ASG applied for network control
 - Sites accessible publicly with correct ports

 ---

-## 2️⃣ Bind Both Websites to Hostnames in IIS
+## 🌐 Phase 2: Use DNS + Azure Application Gateway (No More Ports!)

+### 2️⃣ Both sites are reconfigured to share port 80, but are distinguished by hostnames:

 - Changed both sites in IIS to use:
   - **Port**: `80`